The Ideal Homestead Chicken Breed

 - Free-range all chickens during the day with at least 100 square feet of space per chicken.

 We do not vaccinate our chicks or treat with traditional antibiotics or deworming agents.
 Remember, the goal is naturally healthy chickens.

-If you are interested in our hatching eggs, chicks, or young chickens, please fill out our order form to be added to our waiting list for spring 2023 availability.
-Depending on weather, we plan to first start offering hatching eggs in February and chicks in March.
-Pullets and cockerels will be available on a very limited basis in late spring/ early summer.
+If you are interested in our hatching eggs, chicks, or young chickens, please fill out our order form to be added to our waiting list for spring 2024 availability.
+Depending on the weather, we plan to first start offering hatching eggs in February and chicks in March.
+Due to strong demand, hatching eggs are limited to 3 dozen and chicks are limited to two dozen.
 Questions?
 Please use the contact form anytime!

 We are a small operation.
 And fell in love with the American Bresse because of its utility as a true dual purpose breed and heritage as a free-roaming chicken.
 We raise all our breed stock on quality, organic feed and the bugs they collect free-ranging every day.
 We only select mamas based on the traits outlined above and never breed a chicken that has been sick.
 With this in mind, we can not and will not compete with the large-scale hatcheries or local big-box store with a tub-full of chicks.
 From time to time we will review our pricing as we scale.